openfaas/media/README.md

 ## Entities

-OpenFaaS Ltd. was registered by Alex Ellis in 2017 to support the OpenFaaS project.
+OpenFaaS Ltd. was registered by Alex Ellis in 2017 to support the OpenFaaS project and community.

 OpenFaaS Ltd. is a registered company in England & Wales with number: 11076587, registered address: Peterborough UK.

+OpenFaaS &reg; was registered in the UK Feb 2018 and OpenFaaS has been in use by the project since 2017.

 ## Ordering your own stickers